-- 1. Scan Start - 2.
-Scan the bar code representing the symbology to which you wish to add a Prefix - 3.
+- 1. Scan "START" to enter the Programming Mode. - 2.
+Scan the bar code representing the symbology to which you wish to add a Prefix. - 3.
 Scan the character(s) that will comprise the Prefix.
-Up to four numeric, alpha or control character(s) may be used. - 4.
+Up to 4 numeric, alpha or control character(s) may be used. - 4.
 Scan "STOP" to exit the Programming Mode.